.ISO File Extension

 What is an ISO file?

-ISO files are useful for duplicating or backing up CDs and DVDs because they copy every bit of data exactly from the disc.
-This is different than copying all files from a disc because the disc header information is lost in the copy process.
-An ISO file can be used to restore a disc exactly to the original version.
+Before streaming media, many computer users extracted, copied, and burned ISO files from and to optical discs, such as CDs and DVDs, to copy, share, or back up their contents.
+ISO files store a sector-by-sector copy of every bit of data exactly from the disc, which is different than copying all files from a disc because the disc header information is lost in the copy process.

 Programs that open ISO files